 - AWS CodeDeploy: This tool supports automated code deployment.
 AWS CodeDeploy automates the deployment of code to Amazon EC2 instances.
 It can automate the deployment of code to on-premises servers too.

 Question 17: Provide examples of a few AWS services.

-- Analytics: Amazon Athena and Amazon CloudSearch are just a few examples and AWS Analytics services.
+- Analytics: Amazon Athena and Amazon CloudSearch are just a few examples of AWS Analytics services.

-- Application integration: Amazon AppFlow is useful for the no-code integration for SaaS apps.
+- Application integration: Amazon AppFlow is useful for the no-code integration of SaaS apps.
 Amazon MQ is a managed message broker service.

 - Compute: Amazon EC2, AWS Elastic Beanstalk, and AWS Lambda are a few examples.